-As previously mentioned, all equipment checks requested or routine, are to be done during dead ball situations, such as:
+As previously mentioned, equipment checks are to be done during dead ball situations, such as:

-- · During a team time-out,
+- During a team time-out,

-- · After a goal,
+- After a goal,

-- Before a faceoff,
+- Before a faceoff.

-- · Between periods.
+- Between periods.

 These checks should be done so they have a minimal impact on the flow of the game.